offbyone/ideas/content/old/general-thoughts/marks-to-date.md

 author: offby1
 status: draft
 ---
 So, i can't really quote my math mark, cos it doesn't count, and i don't get the midterm for it back until later today, but my Chem101 marks are in for both midterms, and i'm sitting at a 92.2% average.
-Not too shabby, all told\...
+Not too shabby, all told...

 CMPT114 is at 95.5%